vinkla/wordplate/README.md

 ## Mail

-If you need to set up custom SMTP credentials for your WordPlate application, you can add the necessary code to your `functions.php` file.
-This file is located in the theme directory of your WordPlate project and contains PHP functions that are loaded by WordPress during runtime.
-By adding the appropriate code to this file, you can configure your application to use custom SMTP credentials for sending emails.
+To configure custom SMTP credentials for sending emails in your WordPlate application, add the following code to your `functions.php` file.

 ```php
 use PHPMailer\PHPMailer\PHPMailer;